-UCS Objective Summary and Purpose: The goal of the Governance Objective is to provide assurance to the Customer that the MSP has established a corporate and organizational structure designed to maximize efficiency, minimize risk, provide sufficient oversight and accountability with regards to the services delivered.
-This objective also addresses vendor management protocols of the MSP.
+UCS Objective Summary and Purpose: The goal of the Governance Objective is to provide assurance to the Customer that the MSP has established a corporate and organizational structure designed to maximize efficiency, minimize risk, provide sufficient oversight and accountability with regard to the services delivered.
+This objective also addresses external service provider management protocols of the MSP.

 UCS Objective Summary and Purpose: The goal of the Policies and Procedures Objective is to ensure the MSP has documented the necessary policies and procedures in order to maintain effective service delivery levels, as well as to minimize deviation from those established policies and procedures.